adamralph/scriptcs-nancy/README.md

 public void Host()
 ```

-You can also use one of the richer overloads for customised behaviour:
+You can also use one of the richer methods for customised behaviour:
 ```C#
 public void Host(params Assembly[] moduleAssemblies);
 public void Host(params Type[] moduleTypes);